Urban Forest Volunteers

 Registration is required when attending a BTP event, but wouldn’t trigger the General Data Protection Regulation.

-This category also includes corporate volunteers attending and supporting events, as part of a social inclusion arrangement with their employers.
+This category also includes corporate volunteers attending and supporting events, such as our tree planting, as part of a social inclusion arrangement with their employers.

 Urban Forest Volunteer